 Fancy kicking back and taking it easy?
-Check out my five of the best midcentury modern rocking chairs, all perfect for a lazy Sunday afternoon.
+Check out my 10 of the best midcentury modern rocking chairs, all perfect for a lazy Sunday afternoon.

-1. Jemima mid-century rocking chair at Arlo and Jacob
+1. Sofia Rocking Chair at Arlo and Jacob

 2. 1960s Josef Chierowski-designed 366 rocking chair